Dennisbonke/DWS-Linux/README.md

 By default, it will refetch the code every hour.

 # Building
-To build, make sure you've installed the development packages of `libayatana-appindicator`, `libcurl` and `libnotify`.
+To build, make sure you've installed the development packages of `libayatana-appindicator`, `libcurl`, `libnotify` and `libcanberra-gtk`.
 Then, issue the following commands:
 ```
 mkdir build